boom100100/local_and_website_pdf_merger/README.md

 Now, restart Chrome so the extension gets installed.
 Select the option to activate the extension from the web browser.

 ### Windows
-For Windows, manual and installer setup is within scope for future development (but development start date undetermined).
+For Windows, manual validation and installer setup is within scope for future development (but development start date undetermined).
 <!-- #### Installer TODO -->
 #### Manually Install
 <!-- TODO: must test this setup. -->